 While only small amounts of copper are required in the diet, it’s still a very important mineral.
 Copper deficiency is linked to poor blood vessel flexibility, iron deficiency anemia, ruptured blood vessels, arthritis, increased LDL “bad” cholesterol, irregular heartbeat and more.
 If you take zinc supplements, this can cause a copper imbalance, so make sure to purchase a supplement that contains a balance of the two minerals.
 Supplementing with single nutrients can cause deficiencies of other nutrients, so proceed with caution if you take single-nutrient supplements.

-As I don’t eat dairy, when soaked, cashews become a prized ingredient in my kitchen.
-I made a vegan lasagna last week with cashew “ricotta cheese,” and just printed off this recipe for roasted garlic and herb cashew cream "cheese".
+I made lasagna last week with cashew “ricotta cheese,” and just printed off this recipe for roasted garlic and herb cashew cream "cheese".
 You can also make raw cashews into sour cream, ice cream, frosting, parmesan and more.

-My next cashew project is cashew yogurt, which I’ll hopefully post soon if it works out.
-If you're going to make cashews into cheese or turn them into a creamy dessert, they need to be purchased raw.
-Roasted cashews don't work here.
+If you're going to make cashews into cheese or turn them into a creamy dessert or milk, they need to be purchased raw, not roasted.
 For the definitive guide everything you can make with raw cashews, Ani Phyo's Raw Food Essentials is a must-have.

 I've even provided a recipe for chocolate cashew milk, if you're looking for a healthier alternative to Brown Cow.
 (Did anyone else grow up with Brown Cow syrup??)